-I’ve been drinking water from the tap in all the countries I’ve been to, but I typically opt for buying a large water bottle and finish one a day at least.
+- I’ve also been drinking water from the tap in all the countries I’ve been to.
+But I typically opt for buying a large water bottle and finish one a day at least.
 I drank so much more water at home, but I’m trying to stay hydrated as best I can.

 All Touristy Activities –

-Staying in hostels has helped so much with activity/attraction costs because they know that backpackers are on a budget and always offer the cheapest option activities in the city.
+- Staying in hostels has helped so much with activity/attraction costs because they know that backpackers are on a budget and always offer the cheapest option for activities in the city.

 I hope this info helps!
 I’m not the kind of penny-pinching traveler so if you are then you can probably do 3 months in Europe for much cheaper than I did!
 I ended up splurging a few times and there are so many ways to save money that you’ll learn after being on a road for a short time.

 Also, time is on your side when you’re traveling on a budget.
 You can usually take the cheaper flight times and go places in off/cheaper times because every day is a Saturday for you! 🙂